AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

 - Sync lines installed and used in this study are shown in the table below with labels
 ![image](https://user-images.githubusercontent.com/2491343/117510054-36f92f00-af40-11eb-80b3-26ce6f71b309.png)
 - As on all physiological rigs, a photodiode was installed in the top-right corner of the stimulus monitor and connected by a photodiode circuit connected to a dedicated sync line.
-- A subset of sync lines were turn on and off by various experimental worklows (see below).
+- A subset of sync lines were turn on and off by various experimental workflows (see below).

 ### Description of workflows

-Based on requirements to tests multiple test cases, we designed and created multiple complementaries workflows.
+Based on requirements for multiple use cases, we designed and created multiple complementaries workflows.
 Each workflow was led by a different scientist so as to gain feedbacks and experience from multiple personal expertise.

-1 - **Passively viewing worflow**.
+1 - **Passively viewing workflow**.
-This worflow presented windowed drifting gratings of various contrasts as well as a replicated version of the locally sparse noise stimulus.
+This workflow presented windowed drifting gratings of various contrasts as well as a replicated version of the locally sparse noise stimulus.
 All stimuli were wrapped onto a spherical projection as is currently being implemented in CamStim.
 This workflow is available [here](https://github.com/AllenInstitute/bonsai_workflows/tree/master/PassiveViewing).

 2 - **Go/No Go behavior workflow**.
-This worflow presented 2 natural images, one associated to a GO stimulus and the other to a NO GO stimulus.
+This workflow presented 2 natural images, one associated to a GO stimulus and the other to a NO GO stimulus.
 The GO stimulus triggered an external reward line.
 Image presentation was randomly selected from a uniform distribution at run-time.
 All stimuli were wrapped onto a spherical projection as is currently being implemented in CamStim.
 This workflow is available [here](https://github.com/AllenInstitute/bonsai_workflows/tree/master/Go-Nogo).

 3 - **Detection of change workflow**.
-This worflow presented 8 natural images, following the logic of the visual behavior workflow.
+This workflow presented 8 natural images, following the logic of the visual behavior workflow.
 Image change was triggered by pulling from a uniform distribution, deciding how many times each image was repeated.
 Pre-change lick would delay subsequent change by 2 presentations.
 All stimuli were wrapped onto a spherical projection as is currently being implemented in CamStim.
 This workflow is available [here](https://github.com/AllenInstitute/bonsai_workflows/tree/master/DetectionOfChange).

 4 -  **Performance measurement workflow developed by Goncalo Lopes**.
 Our intent here was to compare performance metrics of our test rig with published values.
-This worfklow displayed an increasing large number of drifting gratings in an array pattern to assess performance of Bonsai and BonVision under stress.
+This workflow displayed an increasing large number of drifting gratings in an array pattern to assess performance of Bonsai and BonVision under stress.
 This workflow is available [here](https://github.com/AllenInstitute/bonsai_workflows/tree/master/GridGratingDrawing).

   - All workflows triggered the photo-diode sync line via BonVision, similarly to how CamStim creates an oscillating stimulus black and white square under the photodiode.